 Area features are not defined within vector link and node data.
-Features that might be thought of as area features are treated in the data as linear features, for example, a developed land use area boundary is treated as a polyline in layer G8056300.
+Features that might be thought of as area features are treated in the data as linear features, for example, a DLUA boundary is treated as a polyline in layer G8056300.